Timing

 July and August

-• Increase seeding rate 25%.
+- Increase the seeding rate by 25%.

-• Include appropriate nurse crop.
+- Include appropriate nurse crops.

-• Mulch with straw, and crimp or tack straw into place.
+- Mulch with straw and crimp or tack straw into place.

 September and October

-• Erodible sites must be stabilized with winter wheat.
+- Erodible sites must be stabilized with winter wheat.

-• Increase seeding rate 25%.
+- Increase the seeding rate by 25%.

 November and December

-• Erodible sites must be stabilized with winter wheat.
+- Erodible sites must be stabilized with winter wheat.

-• Increase seeding rate 25%.
+- Increase the seeding rate by 25%.

-Timing is everything, watch the weather and don’t just seed a site to get it off the list.
+Timing is everything.
+Watch the weather, and don’t just seed a site to get it off the list.

 —Joe Kooiker, Story County, 2024

-Ideally, we begin dormant seeding in October or November once the 4” soil temperature reaches 50 degrees, but if erosion is a concern or there is an issue regarding a regulatory permit, we will seed earlier and may increase the seed rate some and hope for dormant seed.
+Ideally, we begin dormant seeding in October or November once the 4-inch soil temperature reaches 50 degrees, but if erosion is a concern or there is an issue regarding a regulatory permit, we will seed earlier and may increase the seed rate some and hope for dormant seed.

--Jim Uthe, James Devig, Dallas County, 2024
+—Jim Uthe and James Devig, Dallas County, 2024

 —Wes Gibbs, Jones County, 2024